cdktf/cdktf-provider-cloudflare/docs/workersScript.csharp.md

 - *Type:* string

-Name of the part in the multipart request that contains the script (e.g. the file adding a listener to the `fetch` event).
+Name of the uploaded file that contains the script (e.g. the file adding a listener to the `fetch` event).
 Indicates a `service worker syntax` Worker.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/workers_script#body_part WorkersScript#body_part}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/workers_script#body_part WorkersScript#body_part}

 ---